BerWang/web/05 Acceptance Testing/README.md

 2. You should use an appropriate framework to define these as automated tests
 3. Finally, you should attempt to write step-definitions to automatically convert the tests written in a DSL to automated tests.

+## Business Domain Modelling

+Start by modelling the problem domain.
+This can be done either on paper or using a whiteboard.
+Make sure you include:

+1. The **Entities**
+2. The **Relationships**
+3. The **Responsibilities**

+Now take each of your completed user stories and map them against this problem domain.

 ## Behaviour-Driven Development

 Before starting your next sprint, revisit each of the completed _user stories_ and define each of them using a _business-readable DSL_ such as Gherkin.